 In September 2014, during the annual Bath Green Homes open Homes weekend, the owners of 18 different types of homes including a BISF House, threw open their doors to like-minded homeowners interested in making energy saving improvement to their own homes.

 Energy saving measures on view varied significantly per property, from professional Hi-Tec installations to DIY improvements that anyone can undertake.

-The BISF House on show was owned by our very own Senior member called Ed, who some of you may already be familiar with thanks to his featured projects and valuable input here on BISF House.com.
+The BISF House on show, was owned by our very own Senior Community member Ed, who some of you may already be familiar with, thanks to his featured projects and valuable input here on Non-Standard House.com.

 Ed had taken the DIY approach to improving the efficiency of his 1940’s inspired BISF house, whilst keeping the style of the property as authentic to its original design as possible.